raspberrypilearning/i-made-you-a-book/en/step_3.md

 --- task ---

-You have built up some really useful Scratch skills.
+You have built up some really useful skills in Scratch.
 Here is a reminder to help you make your book:

 Code: